This is my time

 Charley clucked her tongue.
 "Did everybody have us figured out except us?"

 "Apparently," sighed Vinnie.

-Modo just grinned.
+Modo grinned.
 "Hey, what's right is right.
-And I don't think there's nothin' else that looks quite as right as the two of you do right now."
+And I don't think nothin' else looks quite as right as the two of you do right now."

 Modo snaked an arm around Ashlin's shoulders and pulled her closer.
 "Oh, just somethin' I picked up while I was on vacation," he said slyly.

 Vinnie snickered, clearly in favor of his decision.
 "Good job, bro.
 Hey - high-five."